forestryio-templates/belkirk-jekyll-demo/_projects/epilepsy-monitoring.md

 categories: []
 description: A portable device for epileptic patients.
 banner_image: "/uploads/2018/02/17/neurons.jpg"
-sub-title: A post-modern taking on Engineering in the Digital World
+sub_heading: A post-modern taking on Engineering in the Digital World
 tags:
 - engineering
 - research